ArkTechMC/SongsOfPower/README.md

 - Mobiliflash: Teleport to the direction you see, has a delay of 10 ticks.
 - Mobiliwings: Enable a fake elytra and into sliding mode.
 - Mobiliglide: Slow falling.
+- Mobilibounce: Generate a fake platform and disappear in 5s.
+You can jump 3x higher on it.

 ### Protisium